You have your choice with edge to edge quilting.

 - charged by the square inch at $0.03/sq in, which includes:

 2. Procurement of any edge to edge quilting design of your choice

 4. Shipping the quilt back to you via US Priority Mail

-To calculate the cost for quilting by the square inch, multiply the length x width x .03.
+For the square inch rate, calculate the cost for quilting as follows: multiply the length x width x .03.
 For example (your measurements will vary):

 50 x 60 Lap quilt = $90